Viktorija-Alexeeva/DE-project/setup_environment.md

 Steps to setup environment for project 'airbnb-prices-eu'.

+Project repo is on Github, project is developed on VM (connection via ssh to VM instance on GCP).

 1. Create repo 'DE-project' in github.

 2. Create new project 'airbnb-prices-eu' in GCP.